2011JavaReact/AndrewCappProject0AnimalShelter/README.md

 <li>M2_HOME - Maven application location (if needed)</li>
 </ul>
 </li>
-<li>Connecto to database and create tables as instructed above for users</li>
+<li>Connect to database and create tables as instructed above for users.</li>
-<li>Download source code from GitHub at: https://github.com/2011JavaReact/AndrewCappProject0AnimalShelter</li>
+<li>Download source code from GitHub at: https://github.com/2011JavaReact/AndrewCappProject0AnimalShelter.</li>
-<li>Be sure to load dependencies from pom.xml file in project directory</li>
+<li>Be sure to load dependencies from pom.xml file in project directory (Maven will install these automatically).</li>

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/2011JavaReact/AndrewCappProject0AnimalShelter.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-Written by **Andrew Capp** in conjunction with _Revature_ - November 2020
+Written by **Andrew Capp** in conjunction with _Revature_ - November 2020.

 ## License